Signed in as:

 As the gua sha tool moves over the body, small capillaries may break and create bruise-like markings.
 These markings will diminish in the days following treatment.
 In Chinese medicine, we refer to those markings as "sha" or sand, as it resembles grains of sand coming to the surface of the skin.

-Our topical products are very high quality medicinals which are chosen when the practitioner feels that it suits the treatment principle and needs of the patient.
+Our topical and internal herbals are very high quality formulas which are recommended when the practitioner feels that it suits the treatment principle and/or needs of the patient.

-Our herbal liniments, lotions and oils contain real herbal formulas that penetrate deep into the muscles and meridians rather than simple nerve blocks.
-These high quality, ancient formulas have been used for hundreds of years and have proven themselves over time to be safe, effective and have little to no side effects.
+Our topical liniments, lotions and oils contain real herbal formulas that penetrate deep into the muscles and meridians rather than simple nerve blocks.
+Our internal formulas are natural, super potent foods with a rich history of healing.
+We have used these products for many years because they continually have proven to be safe, effective and have little to no side effects.

 Acupuncture treats the body and not the disease, and as such is an effective healing tool for everything from the common cold to pain management to addiction.
 The World Health Organization has published an official report on the effectiveness of acupuncture based on evidence from clinical trials.
 This list includes conditions such as fibromyalgia, allergic rhinitis, headache, dysentery, blood pressure regulation, stroke, adverse affects in the treatment of oncology, and various types of pain.
 The Centers for Disease Control and Prevention lists acupuncture as an effective treatment tool for chronic diseases and pain in lieu of pharmaceutical interventions.
 Since acupuncture stimulates and guides the body’s innate healing response, it can be used for just about any thing the body experiences.